Will To Power

 Samantha Power throws back her beautiful head and laughs, then offers me a glass of Balkan Cabernet.

-I take the glass and sniff for myself.
 Yes.
 Very NATOy, indeed.
-The intoxicating scent of freedom and human rights.
+The intoxicating scent of human rights.

-I say "had," because a few days ago Power, while speaking to a Scottish newspaper, called Democratic rival Hillary Clinton a "psycho bitch with the manners of a goat" who would "pimp out Monica Lewinsky if it would win her one vote."
-Power also compared Clinton to "Yoko Ono staging a coup to take over The Beatles."
+I say "had," because a few days ago Power, while speaking to a Scottish newspaper, called Democratic rival Hillary Clinton a "psycho bitch with the manners of a goat."
+Power also compared Clinton to "Yoko Ono staging an anti-Beatles coup."
 This upset many people in the Clinton campaign, and while Power was supposedly speaking off the record, her statements put the Obama campaign on the defensive, forcing her to step down.

 Her longtime friend and Clinton adviser Richard Holbrooke holds no hard feelings.

 "Sam got carried away, that's all.
 This is a heated campaign.
 The stakes are very high.
-In her heart, Sam knows that Senator Clinton shares many of her passions, like bombing official enemies, for one.
+In her heart, Sam knows that Senator Clinton shares many of her passions, like bombing official enemies.
 You can't take any of it personally."

 Power appreciates the support, and takes the controversy in bewitching stride.